 Sheriff’s Communication System.
 The island-wide E-911 communication system has been undergoing major upgrades and maintenance over a period of 3-5 years; the island towns have agreed to pay a proportionate share of this expense.
-The FY2024 request is for West Tisbury’s share of the fourth year of this new arrangement.
+The FY2024 request is for West Tisbury’s share of the year of this new arrangement.

-Town Buildings.
-In FY2014, the Town began to set aside funds annually toward future building repairs and maintenance in a stabilization fund.
-Very substantial progress has been made toward bringing a town-wide Facilities Management Plan to fruition.
-This work has helped the Town to implement the migration of major maintenance items to one town-wide line in the annual budget.
-The $100,000 funding request for FY2024 will help continue these efforts.
+Town BuildingsThere will be a $150,000 FY 2024 request to continue thework of ongoing maintenance and repairs to buildings on a coordinated town-wide basis.

-The Howes House, which houses the Up-Island Council on Aging, will need a full renovation approximately one to two years from now.
-The building was last renovated and expanded in the late 1980s.
-A feasibility study is underway, and the $523,000 request for the 2022 annual town meeting will move the project forward through the preparation of construction design and bid documents.
+The Howes House Building Committee is in the design and planning phase for a full renovation and expansion of the facility which houses the Up-Island Council on Aging.
+There will be a FY2024 request for $485,000 to compete the design phase through final bid documents.

 Tri-Town Ambulance.
 There are three Tri-Town ambulances, one stationed in each town.
 A portion of the ambulance service receipts are designated for and are expected to fund the purchase of the next ambulance, which will likely be purchased in FY2024.
 The ambulance service goal is to purchase a new ambulance every five to six years thereafter.

-The project to construct a new building to house the Ambulance administrative office and equipment barn in the Town of Chilmark is now in the very early stage.
-West Tisbury may bear up to one-third of this facility’s cost, the total cost for which is currently estimated at $5.8 million.
+The project to construct a new building to house the Ambulance administrative office and equipment barn in the Town of Chilmark is currently on time and on budget.
+West Tisbury has agreed to bear up to one-third of this facility’s cost, the total cost for which is currently estimated at $5.8 million.
 These costs may be reduced somewhat by future ambulance receipts.
-Construction is expected to begin spring or summer 2022 and will likely be completed within two years.

 The Committee thanks the Town departments and regional entities for their assistance and input.
 We are still missing one At-Large member, and encourage any interested parties to contact the Select Board’s Office.